 The best treatment facilities meet the needs of their clients, help them learn or relearn how to live a life of healthy, enjoyable sobriety, and teach them how to avoid relapse.
 When a man has dual diagnosis, the best chance for this kind of success involves an integrated approach.

 In most cases of dual diagnosis, the mental health issues subside with comprehensive treatment during addiction rehab.
-If a serious mental health issue is discovered during treatment, it should be addressed by a psychiatrist.
+If the medical team discovers a serious mental health issue during treatment, a psychiatrist should address it.

 Mental health and medical professionals on staff may need to set up treatment outside the facility if the mental health issue is severe.
 An additional treatment plan outside of the substance abuse treatment plan may be necessary.